JEffnot/UT_equalizer/README.md

 # How to install

 1. Clone respository
+2. go into cloned directory
-2. run "clickable"
+3. run "clickable"
-3. run "clickable install"
+4. run "clickable install"
-4. open app first time (needed path variable is exported)
+5. open app first time (needed path variable is exported then)
-5. reboot phone
+6. reboot phone
-6. app can be used now
+7. app can be used now

 # Development State